jiangshibiao/Course-Review/readme.md

 ## Course-Review
 >   This repository records some of my courses in Zhejiang University.
+>
->   It consist of Experiment reports, Projects and Review summaries.
+>   It consists of Experiment reports, Projects and Review summaries.

-Note
+Notice:
 +   **Due to the limit of time, some summaries may not be complete.**
 +   Click on the name to open the corresponding link.
 +   Courses are Sorted in descending time order.